mytardis/mytardis/docs/users/basics.rst

     :width: 500px
     :align: center

-Sharing Data Via a Temporary Link
+Sharing Data via a Temporary Link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can also share Data in an Experiment via a temporary (obfuscated) link.
 Temporary links expire after 1 month or can be deleted manually.
 Note: